• Skip to main content

 To be picky, there was some unnecessary repetition and more use of profanity than I like, but the book is short, easy to read, and might just be what you need to infuse your own writing life with energy and hope.

-If you’re looking for a gentle kick in the seat of the pants along with a healthy dose of practical tips, check out Serious Writers Never Quit: They Find The Way by Bryan Hutchinson.
+If you’re looking for a gentle kick in the seat of the pants along with a healthy dose of practical tips, check out The First Draft is NOT Crap by Bryan Hutchinson.

 When you make an Amazon purchase using an affiliate link in this post, you pay no more and support the work of this blog.